nextbreakpoint/flink-k8s-toolbox/README.md

 ## Flink Operator and Cluster status

-The operator detects new resource of kind FlinkCluster (primary resource) in a namespace, and automatically creates other managed resources (secondary resources), like StatefulSet, Service, and BatchJob, based on the specification provided in the custom resource.
+The operator detects new resource of kind FlinkCluster (primary resource) in a namespace, and automatically creates other managed resources (secondary resources), like Pods, Service, and BatchJob, based on the specification provided in the custom resource.
 The operator persists some status on the resource, and performs several tasks automatically, such as creating savepoints or recreating the cluster when the specification changed.